samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Old Keoland Adventures

 One reason for the amicable relations among the nations of Old Keoland is the danger posed by dragons, giants, and other monsters found throughout the region.
-That makes this region particularly well suited to a heroic fantasy campaign (see “[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)” in this chapter).
+That makes this region particularly well suited to a heroic fantasy campaign (see "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" in this chapter).
 The most dangerous places include those described below.

-***Barrier Peaks.*** These forbidding highlands are home to strange monsters. “[Expedition to the Barrier Peaks](/sources/dnd/qftis/expedition-to-the-barrier-peaks),” an adventure in [Quests from the Infinite Staircase](/sources/dnd/qftis), explores the origin of these monsters.
+***Barrier Peaks.*** These forbidding highlands are home to strange monsters. "[Expedition to the Barrier Peaks](/sources/dnd/qftis/expedition-to-the-barrier-peaks)," an adventure in [Quests from the Infinite Staircase](/sources/dnd/qftis), explores the origin of these monsters.

 ***Crystalmist Mountains.*** Giants, white dragons, and other monsters frequently descend from the Crystalmist Mountains into Geoff and Sterich, searching for food and plunder.
 An ancient tunnel stretches from the western end of the Yeomanry into the Sea of Dust, attracting many adventurers to explore its lengths.